konveyor/move2kube-website/docs/tutorials/cli-workflow.md

             Openshift: m2kassets/inbuilt/clusters/openshift.yaml
     ```

 1. Now let's run the transformation using `move2kube transform`.
 This will do the transformation according to the plan we generated.
 By default Move2Kube looks for a plan file in the current directory.
 If you want to specify the path to a different plan file you can do so using the `-p` flag.
 During transformation Move2Kube will ask us several questions to help guide the transformation process.

+    For the question about container registry, specify the container registry where you want to push the images.
+    ```console
+    ?
+Enter the URL of the image registry :
+    Hints:
+    [You can always change it later by changing the yamls.] us.icr.io
+    ```
+    Same for the question about container registry namespace.
+    ```console
+    ?
+Enter the namespace where the new images should be pushed :
+    Hints:
+    [Ex : myproject]
+    m2k-tutorial
+    ```
+    If your container registry requires authentication for pulling images, then specify that in the question about container registry login.
+    ```console
+    ? [quay.io] What type of container registry login do you want to use?
+    Hints:
+    [Docker login from config mode, will use the default config from your local machine.]
+    No authentication
+    ```
+    For the question about ingress host, specify the hostname of the Kubernetes cluster.
+If you are deploying to Minikube then specify `localhost` as the hostname and leave the TLS secret blank.
+    ```console
+    ?
+Provide the ingress host domain
+    Hints:
+    [Ingress host domain is part of service URL] localhost
+    ?
+Provide the TLS secret for ingress
+    Hints:
+    [Leave empty to use http]

+    ```

-For now we will go with the default answers by pressing `Enter` for each question.
+    For all other questions we will go with the default answers by pressing `Enter` for each question.
     ```console
     $ move2kube transform
     INFO[0000] Detected a plan file at path /Users/user/Desktop/temp/m2k.plan.
 Will transform using this plan.